greywillfade/sally/content/about/work.md

 menuflag    = "about"
 +++

-Monzo is going through a collective redundancy consultation process at the moment, and as part of that I've been notified that my role is at risk.
-I've loved everything I've done here so far, and I'm confident in my performance and chances of staying on, but given the current situation I've decided I'd like to understand all of my options.
-I'd therefore like to hear from anyone that may want to work together now or in the future 👋🏻
+Monzo has been going through a collective redundancy consultation process, and as part of that I decided to take voluntary redundancy.
+My plans are to interview over the next few weeks, so I'd like to hear from anyone that may want to work together now or in the future 👋🏻

-## My current role
+## My most recent role
-I joined Monzo in 2018 as a Senior Engineering Manager, after which we went through a phase of hyper-growth.
-Since last year I've been working in the role of an **Engineering Director** at Monzo.
-I'm responsible for **engineering within for the Operations Collective** (one of the vertical slices of the company), and am **discipline lead for web** across the business.
-My work includes things like:
+I joined Monzo in 2018 as a Senior Engineering Manager, after which we went through a phase of hyper-growth and set up Collectives (vertical slices of the company).
+Since then I worked in the role of **Engineering Director**, responsible for **engineering within for the Operations Collective** (spanning all aspects of customer support, and fighting financial crime).
+I was also **discipline lead for web** across the business.
+My work included things like:

 👥 Sitting on the leadership team for Ops Collective to represent engineering, alongside the COO, VP Ops etc.

-👩🏻‍💻 My line of management in Operations includes 4 other engineering managers (some also manage managers), and around 40 engineers, split across 6 multidisciplinary squads.
+👩🏻‍💻 My line of management in Operations included 4 other engineering managers (some also managed managers), and around 40 engineers, split across 6 multidisciplinary squads.

-📈 Setting strategy, KRIs, making decisions around technology, or situations that affect our engineers.
+📈 Setting strategy, KRIs, making decisions around technology, or situations that affected our engineers.

 👭 Partnering with technical leads, senior engineers, and product managers to help drive technical initiatives, strategic work, and scaling improvements.